as595/NuzaRelics/index.md

 import torchvision.transforms as transforms
 ```

-Then import the HTRU1 class:
+Then import the RELICS class:

 ```python
 from nuza import RELICS